zuozhenggh/learning-library/solutions-library/ebs-extend/data-safe/data-safe.md

   d.
 Leave **Show and save sample data?** unchecked.
 Select the compartment where you would like to store this policy.
 Click **Continue**.

   e.
 If you are creating a new Sensitive Data Model, you will follow similar steps to the last step.
+If you are picking from a library (e.g. the model you created in the previous step), you will select your model from a list available in the Data Safe Console.

   f.